Local h-, p-, and k-Refinement Strategies for the Isogeometric Shifted Boundary Method Using THB-Splines: Methodology

 \subsection{The Shifted Boundary Method for the Poisson Problem}

 The SBM is an unfitted, embedded domain technique designed to efficiently handle complex geometries without requiring the mesh to conform to the domain boundary~\cite{main2018shifted, atallah2021shifted}.
-Rather than directly enforcing boundary conditions on the true boundary $\Gamma$ of a physical domain $\Omega$, SBM introduces a surrogate boundary $\Tilde{\Gamma}$, embedded within a background mesh and chosen to closely approximate $\Gamma$ while aligning with element edges.
+Rather than directly enforcing boundary conditions on the true boundary $\Gamma$ of a physical domain $\Omega$, SBM introduces a surrogate boundary $\widetilde{\Gamma}$, embedded within a background mesh and chosen to closely approximate $\Gamma$ while aligning with element edges.
 This surrogate boundary eliminates the need for geometry-conforming meshing and avoids integration over arbitrarily small cut elements, which are known to induce stability and accuracy issues in traditional immersed boundary methods.

-The overall SBM procedure consists of the following steps: \begin{itemize} \item A structured background mesh is generated such that it fully contains the true domain $\Omega$. \item A surrogate domain $\Tilde{\Omega}$ is defined as the union of elements that best approximate $\Omega$.
-Its boundary, $\Tilde{\Gamma}$, is formed by the edges of the active elements that lie near $\Gamma$. \item A variational formulation is posed on $\Tilde{\Omega}$, and boundary conditions are imposed not on $\Gamma$, but on $\Tilde{\Gamma}$, using a Taylor expansion to shift the data from the true to the surrogate boundary. \end{itemize}
+The overall SBM procedure consists of the following steps: \begin{itemize} \item A structured background mesh is generated such that it fully contains the true domain $\Omega$. \item A surrogate domain $\widetilde{\Omega}$ is defined as the union of elements that best approximate $\Omega$.
+Its boundary, $\widetilde{\Gamma}$, is formed by the edges of the active elements that lie near $\Gamma$. \item A variational formulation is posed on $\widetilde{\Omega}$, and boundary conditions are imposed not on $\Gamma$, but on $\widetilde{\Gamma}$, using a Taylor expansion to shift the data from the true to the surrogate boundary. \end{itemize}

+{ More specifically, the surrogate domain $\widetilde{\Omega}$ is constructed as follows: First, we identify the background elements intersected by the true boundary $\Gamma$ (cut elements).
+All elements that are strictly inside $\Omega$ and not intersected by $\Gamma$ are marked as active and are therefore included in $\widetilde{\Omega}$.
+For cut elements, we adopt the standard \emph{optimal} criterion used in SBM~\cite{yang2023optimal}: an element is added to the active set if the portion of its area belonging to $\Omega$ exceeds the inactive portion; otherwise it is discarded.
+The surrogate boundary $\widetilde{\Gamma}$ is then defined as the union of the outer edges of the active elements adjacent to the boundary.
+Further implementation details can be found in~\cite{main2018shifted,antonelli2024shifted}.
+In the present work, the body force is defined analytically on the entire background domain through the manufactured solution. }

 Fig.~\ref{fig:sbm-overview} illustrates the geometry of the method.
-The surrogate boundary $\Tilde{\Gamma}$ (in red) lies entirely within the background mesh, while the true boundary $\Gamma$ (in green) may intersect elements arbitrarily.
-The projection from $\Tilde{\Gamma}$ to $\Gamma$ is defined via a closest point mapping.
+The surrogate boundary $\widetilde{\Gamma}$ (in red) lies entirely within the background mesh, while the true boundary $\Gamma$ (in blue) may intersect elements arbitrarily.
+The projection from $\widetilde{\Gamma}$ to $\Gamma$ is defined via a closest point mapping.